Graduate Catalog

 Curriculum and Instruction

 Lewis & Clark offers an individually designed program for teachers wishing to engage in advanced study and improve their professional practice.
 The Curriculum and Instruction program provides maximum flexibility and allows degree candidates to identify their individual learning needs and select appropriate courses in education and academic content.
 The course of study is planned in consultation with a faculty advisor.
-As part of the MEd program, students complete one or more endorsements or certificates in the areas of ESOL, Reading Intervention, or Special Education: Generalist.
+As part of the MEd program, students complete one or more endorsements in the areas of ESOL, Reading Intervention, or Special Education: Generalist.

 Master of Education in Curriculum and Instruction